umalabs/auditable-authorization/README.md

 # Auditable Authorization

-## Introduction
+## Abstract

 Bearer tokens are vulnerable at rest and in transit when an attacker is able to intercept a token to illegally access private information.
-In order to mitigate some of the risk associated with bearer tokens, Authorization Trails may be used instead of bare bearer tokens.
-The Authorization Trail consists of cryptographically chained blocks of data bearing a chronological tamper-resistant records of all their possessors and the changes that have been made to them.
-In the authorization flow, the Authorization Trail ecosystem relies on auditability of records rather than on token minting and token verification.
-The Authorization Trails adopt the User-Managed Access concept of authorization server, resource server, client, resource owner and requesting party.
+In order to mitigate some of the risk associated with bearer tokens, the Authorization Audit Trail (AAT) may be used instead of bearer tokens in the authorization process.
+The AAT consists of cryptographically chained blocks of data bearing a chronological tamper-resistant records of all their possessors and the changes that have been made by them.
+All sensitive information are encrypted to preserve confidentiality.
+The access control relies on a real-time auditability of the AAT by the authorization server.
+The AAT concept is compatible with existing OAuth2 and UMA protocols.